arashdewan/PIC16A_GUI/README.md

 # PIC16A_GUI
-step by step process on creating machine learning models on graphical user interfaces.
+process on creating machine learning models on graphical user interfaces based on the AnimalSpecies program.